PreciselyData/dis-api-standards/REST.md

 Rest stands for "Representational State Transfer".

-REST is a programmatic interface that allows applications web-based access to endpoints to provide access to services.
+REST is a programmatic interface that provides web-based access to back end services.
 These services, backed by the HTTP protocol, are secure and scalable.

 This document describes the best practices for implementing REST services at Precisely.